asqre/Status-page/README.md

 ### **Public-Facing Features**
 - Dedicated pages for Sign-In, Sign-Up, and Onboarding.
 - Public status page to view the real-time status of services.
-- Access to the demo of public pages displaying all joined organizations.
+- Access to a demo of public pages displaying all joined organizations.
 - Timeline of incidents and status changes.

 ### **Enhancements**
 - Backend validation for all fields.
 - UI built with **ShadcnUI** for a clean, consistent design.
 - Role-based access control ensuring secure operations.

 ---

 ## **Tech Stack**